 Students will establish with their Thesis Chair and committee a mutually agreed upon thesis defense date that will be no later than the deadline published by the program.
 Students may reserve a classroom, meeting room, or other common meeting space online.
-Additionally, students who are struggling to find a meeting time for the entire committee may opt to have committee members video call, though the Thesis Chair must be physically present.
+Additionally, students, with the permission of their Thesis Chair and committee, may defend their thesis virtually over a virtual conferencing tool, such as Zoom or Microsoft Teams.

 For the thesis defense, students are expected to prepare a formal presentation about their thesis and answer questions about the thesis that are posed by each committee member.
-Because each discipline and committee is different, students should ask their Thesis Chair what is expected for the defense.
+Because each discipline and committee are different, students should ask their Thesis Chair what is expected for the defense.
 In many cases, the entire committee will approve the thesis immediately following the defense.
 In other instances, the committee will approve the thesis after some revisions are made to the document.